 My original site had text that would wrap around the pictures.
 I was always fond of that, but my OCD often kicked in and I kept editing reviews and articles until they aligned perfectly with the margins.
 That I do *NOT* miss!
 I’m a lot less OCD with WordPress

 BYE BYE TEXTING

 I did a lot of text-embedded shots on my old site.
 They were fun but it took a lot of extra work.
 Once I moved to WordPress I was able to use PNG images instead of JPG.
 It saves me a ton of time and while part of me misses the text-embedded shots, ain’t nobody got time for that!

-The difference in quality between JPG and PNG images is a wide chasm.
+The quality difference between JPG and PNG images is stark.

 ~THE BEST OF RVGFANATIC~